 usage, -?
-Send brief Aspell Utility usage message to standard output.
+Send a brief Aspell Utility usage message to standard output.
 This is a short summary listing more common spell-check commands and options.
 Help Send a detailed Aspell Utility help message to standard output.
+This is a complete list showing all commands, options, irade Institute by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delhi and Approved by Bar Council of India & NCTE pipe, -a

-This is a complete list showing all commands, options, filters and dictionaries. version, -v Print version number of Aspell Library and Utility to standard output. check <file>, -c <file></file></file> Spell-check a single file. pipe, -a Run Aspell in ispell -a compatibility mode.
+7 filters and dictionaries. version, -v Print version number of Aspell Library and Utility to standard output. check <file>, -c <file></file></file> Spell-check a single file.